twbs/bootstrap/site/content/docs/5.1/layout/utilities.md

 ---
 layout: docs
 title: Utilities for layout
-description: For faster mobile-friendly and responsive development, Bootstrap includes dozens of utility classes for showing, hiding, aligning, and spacing content.
+description: For faster, mobile-friendly, and responsive development, Bootstrap includes dozens of utility classes for showing, hiding, aligning, and spacing content.
 group: layout
 toc: true
 ---